tanzim-rahman/wgs-training/README.md

     docker build -t wgs-training .

+If you encouter an error, it is likely because **Docker Desktop** was not run.

 ### Step 4: Start a Docker container

 First, create a directory somewhere in your computer to hold all files to be used during training.
 Example: *C:\WGS-Training*.